 Could two medications most often used to treat fungal infections help block the growth of high-grade glioma tumor cells?
-That’s the question researchers at Penn State Health and Penn State College of Medicine will explore in a new Phase 0 drug repurposing trial expected to start in late summer 2021.
+That’s the question researchers at Penn State Health and Penn State College of Medicine will explore in a new Phase 0 drug repurposing trial expected to start in late winter 2022.

 The trial will test the efficacy of ketoconazole (KCZ) and Posaconazole (PCZ) in blocking hexokinase 2 (HK2)-regulated pathways.
 HK2 is an enzyme shown to be essential in promoting the growth of high-grade gliomas.